Squidgets: Sketch-based Widget Design for Scene Manipulation: Related Work

-In-situ visualization and control of object attributes in a scene can greatly streamline a sketch-based workflow \cite{xia-object}.
-Squidgets take such a design further, allowing user to directly sketch the visual change they expect as a result of changes in object attribute values.
+\addvspace{4pt} {\bf Direct in-situ manipulation:} In-situ visualization and control of object attributes in a scene can greatly streamline a sketch-based workflow \cite{xia-object}.
+Squidgets take such a design further, allowing a user to directly sketch the visual change they expect as a result of changes in object attribute values.

 Such direct visual control requires an inverse mapping from the visual abstraction of objects and other scene elements to their attribute values.
-Inverse computation for direct control is popular in a number of domains on Computer Graphics such as skeletal kinematics (IK) \cite{ik-survey,lineofaction}, facial expressions \cite{lewis2010direct, kim21}, CAD modeling \cite{DAGA21}, and animation \cite{spatkey,sketchimo}.
-Squidgets are inspired by these solutions from specific graphical contexts to built a general framework for manipulating scene attributes using sketch-strokes.
+Inverse computation for direct control is popular in a number of domains on Computer Graphics, such as skeletal kinematics (IK) \cite{ik-survey,lineofaction}, facial expressions \cite{lewis2010direct, kim21}, CAD modeling \cite{DAGA21}, and animation \cite{spatkey,sketchimo}.
+Squidgets are inspired by these solutions from specific graphical contexts to build a general framework for manipulating sparse sets of scene attributes using sketch-strokes.